posit-dev/positron/remote/reh-web/README.md

 Since the files in this directory are auto-generated, please don't edit them directly.
 Running `yarn` at the top-level of the project will kick off updates to these files.

+Git line ending normalization is set to LF for package.json via [.gitattributes](./.gitattributes) to avoid changing the line endings when the file is generated on different platforms.

 > [!NOTE]
 > Please commit the created/updated package.json and yarn.lock files in this directory when they are updated.